JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 instructions.

 #### Change Log
-* 0.7.0rc0
+* 0.7.0rc1
   * GUIs now also work in Google Colab and Jupyter Lab, although less elegently than in classic Jupyter.
+Range selection for fitting not yet supported in Colab.
   * Some minor bug fixes and clarification of instructions.
   * More and better comments in generated code.
   * Replacement of notebook cell javascript tools with those from JPSLUtils